ACTI at EVALITA 2023: Overview of the Conspiracy Theory Identification Task: Results

-Table 2 reports the results for the Conspiratorial Classification task, which received 41 submissions in total.
-Once again, the team "Andy P." from the University Politehnica of Bucharest achieves the highest F1-score (0.91).
-Interestingly, the data augmentation process used by the team, differently from the subtask A, was not beneficial.
-Instead, the same model without the augmentation via the paraphrasing through the LLM achieved the highest F1-score.
-The team from Tor Vergata Univeristy (Michael Vitali) achieved an F1-Score of 0.89 They fine-tuning two BERT models, one in Italian and one multilingual, and combining them in an ensemble.
-Numerous teams performed well also in this task achieving results that go beyomd 0.80 F1-score.
-Only one partecipant obtain a result slightly below the provide baseline.
+Table 2 reports the results of the Conspiracy Category Classification task, which received 41 submissions in total.
+Once again, the ``Andy P.'' team from the University Politehnica of Bucharest achieved the highest F1-score (0.91).
+Interestingly, the data augmentation process used for subtask A did increase the model performance.
+Indeed, the participants submitted the same transformer-based model trained with contrastive learning, excluding the data augmentation block.
+The second-best performing team from Tor Vergata University (Michael Vitali) achieved an F1-Score of 0.89.
+They fine-tuned two BERT models, one in Italian and one multilingual, and combined them in an ensemble.
+Numerous teams performed well in this task, achieving F1-scores beyond 0.80.
+Only one participant obtained a result slightly inferior to the provided baseline.